Combining Forecasts under Structural Breaks Using Graphical LASSO: Abstract

 \section{Abstract}

-\begin{spacing}{1} In this paper we develop a novel method of combining many forecasts based on a machine learning algorithm called Graphical LASSO.
+\begin{spacing}{1} In this paper we develop a novel method of combining many forecasts based on a machine learning algorithm called Graphical LASSO (GL).
 We visualize forecast errors from different forecasters as a network of interacting entities and generalize network inference in the presence of common factor structure and structural breaks.
 First, we note that forecasters often use common information and hence make common mistakes, which makes the forecast errors exhibit common factor structures.
-We propose the Factor Graphical LASSO (Factor GLASSO), which separates common forecast errors from the idiosyncratic errors and exploits sparsity of the precision matrix of the latter.
+We use the Factor Graphical LASSO (FGL, \cite{fgl}) to separate common forecast errors from the idiosyncratic errors and exploit sparsity of the precision matrix of the latter.
 Second, since the network of experts changes over time as a response to unstable environments such as recessions, it is unreasonable to assume constant forecast combination weights.
-Hence, we propose Regime-Dependent Factor Graphical LASSO (RD-Factor GLASSO) and develop its scalable implementation using the Alternating Direction Method of Multipliers (ADMM) to estimate regime-dependent forecast combination weights.
-The empirical application to forecasting macroeconomic series using the data of the European Central Bank's Survey of Professional Forecasters (ECB SPF) demonstrates superior performance of a combined forecast using Factor GLASSO and RD-Factor GLASSO.
+Hence, we propose Regime-Dependent Factor Graphical LASSO (RD-FGL) that allows factor loadings and idiosyncratic precision matrix to be regime-dependent.
+We develop its scalable implementation using the Alternating Direction Method of Multipliers (ADMM) to estimate regime-dependent forecast combination weights.
+The empirical application to forecasting macroeconomic series using the data of the European Central Bank's Survey of Professional Forecasters (ECB SPF) demonstrates superior performance of a combined forecast using FGL and RD-FGL.

 \end{spacing}

 2mm \textit{Keywords}: Common Forecast Errors, Regime Dependent Forecast Combination, Sparse Precision Matrix of Idiosyncratic Errors, Structural Breaks.
 2mm

 \textit{JEL Classifications}: C13, C38, C55